 Hypertension “with” ICD-10 Coding

-When assigning diagnosis codes for hypertension (HTM), there is an presumed causal relationship between hypertension and heart involvement, and between hypertension and kidney involvement.
+When assigning diagnosis codes for hypertension (HTN), there is an presumed causal relationship between hypertension and heart involvement, and between hypertension and kidney involvement.
 The ICD-10-CM Official Guidelines for Coding and Reporting (I.C.9) instruct, “These conditions should be coded as related even in the absence of provider documentation explicitly linking them, unless the documentation clearly states the conditions are unrelated.”
 The Guidelines further specify: